mak001/silverstripe-facebook-feed/README.md

     - Mak001\FacebookFeed\FacebookFeed
 ```

-Finally include the template in the layout
+Include the template in the layout
 ```html
 <% include Mak001/FacebookFeed/FacebookFeed %>
 ```

+In the CMS fill out the `Facebook Page ID` field on the DataObject or Page the extension is appiled to.